A Benchmark for Sparse Coding: When Group Sparsity Meets Rank Minimization: Conclusion

 \section{Conclusion}

-This paper analyzed the group sparsity from the perspective of rank minimization.
-A group-based adaptive dictionary learning method has been proposed, ensuring a low computational complexity.
-We have proved the equivalence of the group-based sparse coding and the rank minimization problem under the proposed dictionary, and thus bridged the gap between sparse-coding and rank minimization.
-Four nuclear norm minimization methods including NNM, SNM, WNNM and WSNM have been adopted to analyze the sparsity of each group and the solution of WSNM was the best approximation to real singular values of each group.
-WSNM has been equivalently transformed into a non-convex weighted $\ell_p$-norm minimization problem in group-based sparse coding.
-We have employed the alternating direction method of multipliers algorithm to solve the non-convex weighted $\ell_p$-norm minimization problem.
-Experimental results have demonstrated that the proposed scheme is feasible and achieves performance improvements over the state-of-the-art methods both quantitatively and qualitatively. \appendices
+This paper proposed a benchmark for sparse coding from the perspective of rank minimization.
+A group-based adaptive dictionary learning method has been designed to bridge the gap between the GSC and rank minimization models.
+We have proved the equivalence of the GSC and rank minimization models under the designed dictionary, and thus the sparse coefficients of each patch group were measured by computing the singular values of each patch group.
+In this way, we have earned a benchmark to measure the sparsity of each patch group since the singular values of the original image patch groups can be easily computed by SVD operator.
+The proposed benchmark can be used to measure different norm minimization methods in sparse coding through analyzing their corresponding rank minimization methods.
+To be concrete, four well-known rank minimization methods including NNM, SNM, WNNM and WSNM, have been adopted to analyze the sparsity of each patch group and the solution of WSNM has been found to be the best approximation to real singular values of each patch group.
+Based on the above analysis, NNM, SNM, WNNM and WSNM can be equivalently transformed into $\ell_1$-norm minimization, $\ell_p$-norm minimization, weighted $\ell_1$-norm minimization and the weighted $\ell_p$-norm minimization problems in GSC, respectively.
+Meanwhile, based on the earned benchmark in sparse coding, the weighted $\ell_p$-norm minimization was also expected to achieve better performance than the three other norm minimization methods.
+To verify the feasibility of the proposed benchmark, we compared the weighted $\ell_p$-norm minimization with the three other norm minimization methods in sparse coding.
+To make the proposed optimization problem tractable, we have employed the ADMM algorithm to solve the non-convex weighted $\ell_p$-norm minimization problem.
+Experimental results on two applications: image inpainting and image CS recovery, have demonstrated that the proposed scheme is feasible and achieves performance improvements over the state-of-the-art methods both quantitatively and qualitatively.